Joshbrar/sql-challenge/README.md

           Import dept_emp.csv          (Corresponding Table  - dept_employees_tbl) has a first column (ID) as primary key, remove this from the column tab during the import process , see Image emp_dept_import.png )

-  - The second (DataAnalysis_Query.sql )sql docuement is the queries that was requested from the higher management.
+  - The second (DataAnalysis_Query.sql )sql document contains the queries that were requested from the higher management.

   - The ER Diagrams have also been posted.
     The images for the ER diagrams  are SQL_Challenge_ER_Diagram_Detailed.png and SQL_Challenge_ER_Diagram.png